Gederooney/puppeteer-pdf-crawler/README.md

 ## Code Structure

 The main entry point of the application is the `index.ts` file in the `src` directory.
-It initializes a new instance of the `GedeonCrawler` class and launches the browser using Puppeteer&#8203;.
+It initializes a new instance of the `Crawler` class and launches the browser using Puppeteer&#8203;.

-The `GedeonCrawler.ts` file defines the `GedeonCrawler` class, which contains the core functionality of the crawler.
+The `crawler.ts` file defines the `Crawler` class, which contains the core functionality of the crawler.
 It can connect to an account, search for profiles, and fetch profile data&#8203;.

 ## How to Run